The Battle of the Sexes (1959 film): Plot

 Mr Martin, the accountant for a Scottish Tweed weaving company, is in Edinburgh buying whisky and cigarettes on the Royal Mile.
 He is called to the death-bed of the owner, old MacPherson, at Moray Place.
 MacPherson offers him a whisky but Martin declines, so MacPherson drinks for the two and promptly dies.

 The new owner of the Tweed company, young MacPherson, is enamoured of a zealous American woman, Angela Barrows, who is an efficiency expert and wants to turn her hand to revolutionising the very traditional company.
 She insists on visiting "the factory" on the Hebrides islands, only to discover that the work is done by old couples, on crofts where they spin the wool.

 She plans to replace the 700 weavers, dotted across the islands, with a single large factory.
 While being driven through the city, she also says the company should change to synthetic fibres, causing the chauffeur to drive into the back of a brewer's dray.

 Mr. Martin watches a Sherlock Holmes film at the cinema and is inspired to kill Mrs. Barrows.
 As he is a non-smoker and a non-drinker, he decides he can mislead any future investigation by smoking and drinking at the scene of the planned crime.
 He buys a half-bottle of whisky and a packet of cigarettes.
 However, in her flat, after a series of botched attempts, his conscience gets the better of him and he cannot kill her.

-He tries to remove all evidence when young MacPherson suddenly appears but manages to avoid detection.
+He tries to remove all evidence when young MacPherson suddenly appears, and manages to avoid detection.
 Back in the office, MacPherson interrogates Martin and finds his denial more plausible than Mrs. Barrows' claims.
 She cannot take any more, accuses them all of being mad, and leaves for good.
 Thus Mr. Martin wins his "battle of the sexes".
 Later, seeing her crying at the station, he is moved to buy her a flower.